How much does oven cleaning cost?Get a free quote now

 Find oven cleaners, fastPost a task

 A cleaning contractor’s hourly rate depends on a lot of factors, like location, skill, demand, and experience.
-A standard hourly rate for cleaners in the United States is anywhere from $30-$150/hour.
+A standard hourly rate for cleaners in Australia is anywhere from $20-$60/hour.

-If you’re sensitive to certain cleaning products, you can specify in your ad which products and ingredients you’d prefer.
-For example, one Airtasker recently asked for oven cleaning with only lemon juice, vinegar, baking soda, and Coca-Cola.
-Or you might supply your own cleaning products that you know you won’t react to.
-If you want to avoid strong chemicals, you may need to allow more time for your oven cleaning professional to get the job done.
+If you’re sensitive to certain cleaning products, you can specify which products and ingredients you’d prefer.
+Or you can supply your own cleaning products.
+If you want to avoid strong chemicals, you might need to allow more time for your oven cleaning professional to get the job done.

-You’ll need to pay your oven cleaner a fair price that compensates them for their time spent cleaning, traveling, and any supplies they brought with them.
-Remember that they’ll also need to pay tax, gas, and other expenses with the amount they’re paid.
+You’ll need to pay your oven cleaner a fair price that compensates them for their time spent cleaning, travelling, and any supplies they brought with them.
+Remember that they’ll also need to pay tax, petrol, and other expenses with the amount they’re paid.
 When you hire through the Airtasker marketplace, your cleaner can set their own rate and only accept the jobs they want to do.